Nearly all sessions are now listed - find the schedule below!

 All Levels

-Almost all groups have internal conflicts, and sometimes these conflicts mean that they can accomplish less together.
-The Sustained Dialogue Institute seeks to bridge divides through a dialogue process, and has had to increasingly provide tools and methods for advocacy and affinity groups since 2016.
-In this interactive session we will look at a few recent case examples, and share a conflict analysis tool others can use to bridge internal relationships.
+Almost all groups have internal conflicts, and sometimes these conflicts mean people accomplish less together.
 Internal strife is often considered private, awkward, and even "dirty laundry" that group members can't talk about publicly.
+The Sustained Dialogue Institute bridges divides through dialogue, and provides tools and methods for advocacy and affinity groups.
+In this interactive session, participants will hear recent case examples and explore a conflict analysis tool to bridge internal relationships.
 This workshop is meant to bring these divides into focus in the hopes of increasing the NCDD network's ability to bolster the power of advocacy and affinity groups.

 Rhonda Fitzgerald - Executive Director; Sustained Dialogue Institute